 For me to make the most of my walks, I normally did it about an hour after a meal.
 So, say if I’d do it in the morning, I’d start walking about an hour after my breakfast.
 If it was afternoon, I’d go walking for about an hour after I had my lunch.
 I wouldn’t go walking near the mealtime.
 Because I didn’t want to feel hungry when I walked.
 I find that the hunger pangs after the walk could make me overeat.

 People told me that breastfeeding can help you lose weight.
 I was looking forward to it.
 Unfortunately, I could only nurse my baby for about 4 months.
 So, when I stopped breastfeeding him, I didn’t have the opportunity to lose weight easier?
 At least, so I thought.

 Therefore, when I stopped nursing my baby, I challenged myself with a harder and tougher walk every day.
 Either I lengthened the distance, or I would fasten my pace and go through an uphill climb.

 #5.
 Stay positive and motivated

 We know that sometimes it can be challenging to stay positive and motivated.
-Motivating yourself to lose weight after C-section might have ups and downs too.
+Motivating yourself to lose weight after C-section will have ups and downs too.
 Especially when I had a long night due to baby’s teething, etc. All I wanted was to eat and do nothing.